midhunkalarikkal/FullDomain/Notes/css.md

 ## `What is CSS?` ##
 =====================
 CSS stands for Cascading Style Sheets
-CSS describes how HTML elements are to be displayed on screen, paper, or in other media CSS saves a lot of work.
+CSS describes how HTML elements are to be displayed on screen CSS saves a lot of work.
 It can control the layout of multiple web pages all at once External stylesheets are stored in CSS files
 CSS (Cascading Style Sheets) was invented by Håkon Wium Lie in 1994.